-The SRSP offered 26 mutual funds (including 12 target date funds), one money market fund and one commingled fund as investment options as of December 31, 2018.
-In 2017, the SRSP offered 25 mutual funds (including 11 target date funds), one money market fund and one commingled fund as investment options.
-The net investment loss (including gains and losses on investments bought and sold, as well as income received on investments during the year) during 2018 was approximately \$4.5 million.
-Comparatively, net investment income during 2017 was approximately \$14.3 million.
+The SRSP offered 26 mutual funds (including 12 target date funds), one money market fund and one commingled fund as investment options as of December 31, 2019.
+The net investment income (including gains and losses on investments bought and sold, as well as income received on investments during the year) during 2019 was approximately \$20.0 million.